-Holidays can be a bittersweet time for anyone with PTSD.
-While you may want to celebrate the holiday with your friends and family, often fireworks can trigger flashbacks and can prevent you from being able to relax and enjoy yourself.
+The Fourth of July can be a bittersweet time for anyone with post-traumatic stress disorder.
+While you may want to celebrate the holiday with your friends and family, fireworks can trigger flashbacks and prevent you from relaxing and enjoying yourself.

-On top of that, we are dealing with many other stressors on Independence Day.
-4th of July can be hard for black folks who feel like they aren’t truly free in America, Indigenous people who have had their land stolen from them, anyone who struggles being around an abundance of food and alcohol, and Immigrants whose family or friends have been detained.
-Feeling like you don’t belong in this country can be traumatizing, and seeing others celebrate the country you have been hurt by on this day can trigger trauma symptoms.
+Independence Day can also be tough to cope with when you feel like you don’t belong in America.
+It can be difficult for black people who don’t believe they are truly free in America, Indigenous people who have had their land stolen from them, people who struggle being around an abundance of food and alcohol, and immigrants whose family or friends have been detained.
+Seeing others celebrate the country you have been hurt by can trigger trauma symptoms.

 Grounding Exercises for Coping with Flashbacks

 - Make your body feel safe.
-Feel your feet firmly on the ground, and stand against a wall or sit on a chair.
+You can do this by placing feet firmly on the ground to feel the earth below you, standing against a wall or sitting on a chair.
 Remind yourself that you are safe.

 - Practice deep breathing.
 If you feel yourself starting to get tense, begin taking deep breaths to calm your body and mind.

-- Notice your surroundings and remember that you are in a safe environment.
+- Notice your surroundings, and remember you are in a safe environment.

 - Find out what time the fireworks are going to start, and where they are going to be, so you can be aware and prepare yourself!

 If you struggle to manage your trauma and PTSD symptoms during the holidays, you are not alone.
 With the support of mental health professionals and self-management tools like the Mira app, you can find relief and peace.
 Learn more about ways to cope with trauma by reading our blog!